MicrosoftDocs/SupportArticles-docs/support/mem/intune/understand-troubleshoot-esp.md

 - Device
 - ESPTrackingInfo
 - The security identifier (SID) of the logged-in user.
-This key is created in the **Account setup** phase.
-It won't be created if the **Device setup** phase fails.
+This key is created in the account setup phase.
+It won't be created if the device setup phase fails.

 :::image type="content" source="media/understand-troubleshoot-esp/enrollmentstatustracking.png" alt-text="The EnrollmentStatusTracking key":::

 #### The Device subkey

-This key contains information about the last step in the **Device preparation** phase and the Win32 apps deployment information in the **Device setup** phase.
+This key contains information about the last step in the device preparation phase and the Win32 apps deployment information in the device setup phase.

 :::image type="content" source="media/understand-troubleshoot-esp/device.png" alt-text="The device key":::